dfranx/SHADERed/README.md

 Don't want to press F5 constantly?
 Using external editor and not the built-in one?
-Turn on the `"Recompile shader on file change"` flag in the options and once you make changes to the file SHADERed will instantly detect that and recompile your shaders:
+Turn on the `"Recompile shader on file change"` flag in the options and once you make changes to the file, SHADERed will instantly detect that and recompile your shaders:
 <img src="./Screenshots/detectfilechange.gif">

 Want to see how environment affects your scene?
 Grab the object and scale, rotate and move it